 Research states that blackberries contain anthocyanins, a powerful phytonutrient, and one of the highest antioxidant content of all fruits.
 It has many potential health benefits specified in the article.

-#1 Lower Cholesterol Level
+#1 Lower cholesterol level

-One of the blackberries benefits include the reduction in the process of oxidation of low-density lipoprotein (LDL) cholesterol by nearly 50 percent.
+One of the blackberries benefits includes the reduction in the process of oxidation of low-density lipoprotein (LDL) cholesterol by nearly 50 percent.
 The anthocyanins show a significant reduction in the hardening of the arteries and heart disease.

 #2 Prevent some Cancers